This guide is the practical companion to my main Lake Bled elopement photographer page.

 Distance from Ljubljana Airport | Around 30 minutes by car |

-Language | Slovenian (English is widely spoken in tourism) |
+Language | Slovenian (English is widely spoken) |

 Same-sex marriage | Legal in Slovenia |